inkarkat/git-extensions/etc/hubcheats-submodules.md

 0) submodule branch(es) have been fast-forwarded: no changes, no action here
 a) amends to short-lived feature: `$ git amenu && git opush -f`
 b) maintain history of how the feature grew: `$ git cu -m 'feat-4711 has been reintegrated [into submodule(s)]' && git opush`
+Note: If other changes have been reintegrated between branching off and now, these now show up in the diffs as well.
+This is okay; we're already checked that there were no open reintegrations that we'd take with us.
 ## Transactional only local merges, then remote updates in bulk at the end:
 ### Prepare transaction:
 `$ git subsamebrdo --interactive reintegratetom --no-checks --no-delete`